 The Cloud is turnkey.

 While IT cloud services may appear to be "plug and play," managing cloud services can become complex.
-Most businesses are operating from a vast portfolio of cloud applications and infrastructure that combine the use of off- and on-premises clouds, adding difficulty to infrastructure management, making the best use of cloud computing anything but turnkey.
+Most businesses are operating from a vast portfolio of cloud applications and infrastructure that combines off- and on-premises clouds, adding difficulty to infrastructure management, making the best use of cloud computing anything but turnkey.

 The Cloud is not secure.

 Cloud security is improving all the time.
-In most cases, cloud vendors will have data encryption, functionality, and security procedures that are more stringent and more advanced than those of their clients.
+In most cases, cloud vendors will have data encryption, functionality, and security procedures that are more stringent and more advanced than their clients.

 The Cloud comes in one size only.